 This is basically your personality type, not necessarily a list.
 Are you an introvert or an extrovert?
 Are you goal oriented or haphazard?
 Are you an up-beat person?
 And so on.
 You must always be aware of what you are and aren’t capable of.

 A lot of people want to be charming and social, party all night, go home and get work done, enjoy a quiet weekend alone in bed, keep everything well organized, while enjoying spontaneous adventures.
 But that’s just unrealistic.
-It’s much more productive to know what we got and use it for our advantage.
+It’s much more productive to know what traits we have and use it for our advantage.
 For example, if you are an introvert, you could capitalize by getting more work done on the weekends.

 How do you know your own traits?
 A good place to start if you’re confused is to take a big five personality test.
 Of course these tests are never 100% accurate, no two people are the same after all.
 They do, however, provide you with a footing on where to begin to look.